If you're interested in creating cinematic visuals that captivate viewers and tell compelling stories, you're in the right place.

 4. Styling Your Images

-Once you've nailed down your main subject and fundamentals, it's time to add more flair to your images.
+Once you have defined your main subject and basics, it is time to add more flair to your images.
 You can make an immediate impact by prompting for different movie genres.
 Some common ones include horror, fantasy, sci-fi, indie, or Western.

-Adding famous director's names can also add an additional layer of style!
+Adding famous directors' names can also add another layer of style.

 For example, Wes Anderson is known for his pastel color palette and retro film aesthetics:

-Using phrases like 'cyberpunk' or 'neon punk' after style keywords is another trick to use:
+Using phrases like 'cyberpunk' or 'neon punk' after style keywords is another useful trick:

-PRO TIP: Get even more impressive results by selecting the 'Cyberpunk' art style, exclusively available with our PRO subscription!
+PRO TIP: Get even more impressive results by selecting the 'Cyberpunk' art style, which is available only with our PRO subscription!

 5. Camera Types, Lens, Film Stock

 Another aspect to consider for realistic images is the camera type, lens, and film stock.
-These elements can make a huge difference in the realism of your image.
-For instance, trying a Polaroid camera can give your image a relatable and down-to-earth feel.
-Or experimenting with a disposable camera for a nostalgic touch.
+These elements can make a big difference in how realistic your image looks.
+For example, using a Polaroid camera style can give your image a relatable, down-to-earth feel.
+Or try a disposable camera for a nostalgic touch.

-When it comes to camera lenses and film stocks, adding phrases like '35mm' or '55mm' towards the end of your prompt can help generate images with a realistic photography look.
+For camera lenses and film stocks, adding terms like '35mm' or '55mm' at the end of your prompt can help create a realistic photography look.

-For film stocks, brands like Kodak Portra, Fuji film, or Lomography can add cinematic flair to your images.
-Experimenting with different brands and types can lead to unique and captivating results.
+For film stocks, brands like Kodak Portra, Fujifilm, or Lomography can add cinematic flair to your images.
+Experimenting with different brands and types can lead to unique and striking results.

-PRO TIP: In the Prompt Editor under the "Film selection", you can easily choose from a variety of options such as Kodachrome, camera obscure, double exposure, black and white, Polaroid scan, and more.
-Experimenting with these settings can lead to unique and captivating results!
+PRO TIP: In the Prompt Editor under the "Film selection", you can easily choose from options such as Kodachrome, camera obscure, double exposure, black and white, Polaroid scan, and more.
+Experimenting with these settings can lead to unique and striking results!

 Prompting for cinematic and realistic images requires careful consideration of various elements.
 A well-crafted prompt can significantly influence the outcome of your image.